Hero image – hands and coffee cup

 Decades of experience

-Zareth brings together medical expertise, leadership experience, performance coaching, and deep personal reflection in a way that feels both credible and grounded.
-His work has been shaped by years in high pressure environments, decades in emergency medicine, advanced training in sports medicine and biomechanics, and a sincere commitment to helping people lead with greater clarity, honesty, empathy, and resilience.
+Zareth brings together medical expertise, leadership and business experience, performance coaching, and deep personal reflection in a way that feels both credible and grounded.
+His work has been shaped by years in high pressure environments, decades in emergency medicine, advanced training in sports medicine and biomechanics, and founding several businesses.
+He is committed to helping people lead with greater clarity, honesty, empathy, and resilience.
 The result is a coaching approach that is thoughtful, calm, and deeply human for people who want to perform at a high level while staying aligned with who they truly are.

 Decorative blurred background image.